tulasireddytulasi/flutter-interview-questions/flutter_interview_questions/Flutter SOLID Principles.md

 correctness of the program.

-- The LSP states that a subclass should be able to replace its parent class without affecting the correctness of the program8 This means that the subclass should be able to implement all the methods of the parent class and behave in the same way as parent class.
+- The LSP states that a subclass should be able to replace its parent class without affecting the correctness of the program.
+This means that the subclass should be able to implement all the methods of the parent class and behave in the same way as parent class.

 - **Example**: Suppose we have a class called **Animal** and its subclass called Dog.
 If we have a